Revolutionizing Early Communications

 Radiation was a premier developer of miniaturized electronic tracking and pulse code technologies for America's fledgling space program.
 Its products were used on the nation's first communication and weather satellites, by the military for various missile systems, and were instrumental in the first manned space flights and the Apollo missions to the Moon.

 In 1974, the company name was changed to Harris Corporation; and in 1978 moved its headquarters from Cleveland, Ohio, to Melbourne.
 In the 20 years that followed, Harris sold its printing business and significantly expanded its electronic product offerings and market reach.
 By the time of its centennial celebration in 1995, Harris had emerged as a global company serving a broad base of communications and information technology markets.

 Transforming Critical Communications and Information Technology Today

-During its 117-year history, Harris has transformed communications and information technology - from the early printing press, to the Space Age, and to today's fast-paced digital age.
-Since its beginnings, it has focused on providing innovative, reliable solutions that deliver critical information at the right place, at the right time, and on the right device.
+During its 120-year history, Harris has transformed communications and information technology - from the early printing press, to the Space Age, and to today's fast-paced digital age.
+Since its beginnings, it has focused on providing innovative, reliable solutions that connect, inform and protect the world.

-Today, Harris is one of the only companies focused exclusively on developing the most trusted voice, data and video networks - networks that touch millions of lives every day.
-Harris solutions are taking network reliability and security to an entirely new level and are solving the toughest technology challenges faced by businesses and governments around the world.
+Today, Harris is one of the only companies focused exclusively on developing the most trusted solutions that solve the toughest technology challenges faced by businesses and governments around the world.

-Every day, the company's employees serve customers around the world, in markets where trusted network solutions are critical to success - defense, national intelligence, civilian and international government, public safety and public service, energy, and maritime, broadcast and new media, healthcare, and enterprise.
+Every day, the company's employees serve customers around the world, in markets where trusted solutions are critical to success.